-The resource owner password credentials grant type is often used for legacy or migration reasons.
-It reduces the overall risk of storing username and password in the client, but does not eliminate the need to expose highly privileged credentials to the client.
+reasons.
+It reduces the overall risk of storing username and password by the client, but does not eliminate the need to expose highly privileged credentials to the client.

-This grant type carries a higher risk than the other grant types because it maintains the password anti-pattern OAuth seeks to avoid.
+This grant type carries a higher risk than other grant types because it maintains the password anti-pattern this protocol seeks to avoid.
 The client could abuse the password or the password could unintentionally be disclosed to an attacker (e.g. via log files or other records kept by the client).

-Additionally, because the resource owner does not have control over the authorization process (the resource owner involvement ends when it hands over its credentials to the client), the client can obtain access tokens with a broader scope and longer duration than desired by the resource owner.
-The authorization server SHOULD restrict the scope and duration of access tokens issued via this grant type.
+Additionally, because the resource owner does not have control over the authorization process (the resource owner involvement ends when it hands over its credentials to the client), the client can obtain access tokens with a broader scope and longer lifetime than desired by the resource owner.
+The authorization server SHOULD restrict the scope and lifetime of access tokens issued via this grant type.